 Squirrel Egg Carton Miniature

-A fun craft with egg cartons that you can repurpose into miniature squirrels that your kids will love. ๐ฅ
+A fun craft with egg cartons that you can repurpose into miniature squirrels that your kids will love.

-Cut individual cups of an old egg carton.
+Cut individual cups from an old egg carton.
 Kids can use acrylic paint to paint the cups brown.
 Glue a paper cut-out for the tail and add the features of the squirrel with a marker.

 Squirrel Corner Bookmark

-The perfect squirrel-themed bookmark for kids who love reading. ๐
+The perfect squirrel-themed bookmark for kids who love reading.

 Draw and cut out the tail from paper and glue it to the back of the bookmark.
 Add the features of the squirrel with a marker to make an adorable bookmark.